-At October 31, 2018, the Company's marketable securities were measured and recognized on the consolidated statement of financial position at fair value.
+At October 31, 2019 and October 31, 2018, the Company's marketable securities were measured and recognized on the statement of financial position at fair value.
 The fair value was based on level 1 inputs.
 There were no transfers between levels during the period.